numlinalg/RLinearAlgebra.jl/docs/src/manual/introduction.md

 the recipes for you.
 If you wish to convert a technique into a technique recipe you can use the `complete_[technique type]` function.

-### Key Functions for using the library
-RLinearAlgebra.jl can be used for two key linear algebra tasks: 1. solving linear systems and 2. forming low-rank approximations to matrices.
-All linear systems can be solved by calling the function, `rsolve(solver, x, A, b)`.
-Where `solver` is a technique structure that defines the technique you wish to use to solve the linear system, `x` is an initial guess of a possible solution to the linear system, `A` is the matrix for the linear system, and `b` is a constant vector.
-To form matrix approximations, one must call the function `rapproximate(approximator, A)`.
-Here `approximator` is a structure that defines the low-rank approximation technique that you wish to use and `A` is the matrix that you wish to approximate.

-Each `solver` and `approximator` technique contains fields requiring other sub-techniques that can impact the performance of the `solver`/`approximator`.
-The description of these technique types can be found in the following section.

 ### The Technique Types
 With an understanding of the basic structures in the library, one may wonder, what types of techniques are there?
 First, there are the techniques for solving the linear